schmelczer/great-ai/docs/how-to-guides/create-service.md

-# How to instantiate a GreatAI service
+# How to create a GreatAI service

-The core value of the `great-ai` library lies in its [great_ai.deploy.GreatAI][] class.
+The core value of `great-ai` lies in its [GreatAI][great_ai.deploy.GreatAI] class.
 In order to take advantage of it, you need to create an instance wrapping your code.

 Let's say that you have the following greeter function: